This Caribbean ingredients list has spices, herbs, flavors and pantry essentials for traditional island recipes.

 Cloves - A dried flower from an evergreen clove tree.
 A strong flavor used in drinks, seasoning blends, and baking, most notably in Christmas Ham.

-Most Used Fresh Herbs and Flavors of the Caribbean
+Fresh Herbs and Flavors

 In the islands fresh is best, growing your own fruits, vegetables, and seasoning or going to the market on Saturday.